weareyipyip/charon_oauth2/README.md

   ...

   pipeline :restrict_authorization_access do
-    # conveniently, the scope claim is an ordset (see :ordsets)
+    # the scope claim is an ordset (see :ordsets)
+    # this enforces that *both* scopes are present in the token claim
     plug :verify_token_ordset_claim_contains, {"scope", :ordsets.from_list(~w(authorization:write grant:write))}
     plug :verify_no_auth_error, &MyAppWeb.charon_error_handler/2
   end